 Collecting, interpreting and analysing accident data

 Every year fatal work accidents occur in Germany.
-We collect these, evaluate the data and identify the areas of accident hazard to derive preventive approaches.
-Here you will find information on how we collect our data.
+We collect and evaluate the corresponding data and identify areas of accident hazards to derive preventive approaches.
+Here, we provide you with information on how we collect our data.

-Because there is no legal obligation to report to BAuA but to employer's liability insurance association, BAuA data sets only cover a section of the entire of fatal accidents in Germany.
+Since there is no legal obligation to report to BAuA but to employer's liability insurance association, BAuA data sets cannot cover the entirity of fatal accidents in Germany.
 There may be deviations between the statistics of the employer's liability insurance association and BAuA.
-For example in the years 2009 to 2016 1550 accidents were known to BAuA for the detailed evaluation.
-On the other hand the employer's liability insurance association presents 3805 accidents at the same period.
+For example in the years 2009 to 2017 1,700 accidents were known to BAuA for detailed evaluation, while the employer's liability insurance association presents 4,295 accidents for the same period.

-The current survey sheet in version 1.10 collects the fatal accident in the following categories.
+The current survey sheet in version 2 collects the data on fatal accident in the following categories.

 On the basis of the available data, we determine the main causes of accidents, the most frequent hazards and types of injury.
 Our interpretations provide information on the categories of accident-prone people, company sizes and the work equipment involved.
-For example, almost 40 percent of all fatal accidents, reported to BAuA, occur on building sites.
-About 550 construction site accidents involved more than seventy times building vehicles, for example wheel loaders.
+For example, almost 40 percent of all fatal accidents reported to BAuA occur on building sites.
+About 650 construction site accidents involved more than ninety times building vehicles, for example wheel loaders.
 Every year BAuA publishes interpretations of the fatal accidents at work in their report on dangerous products.
 We are happy to answer your individual data requests.

 For further information please refer to our German Website.